Student Wellbeing and Engagement Policy

 Ensure that students have access to and the choice to utilize the bathroom facilities they are most comfortable with.

 All schools have a legislated obligation to make reasonable adjustments to accommodate students with disabilities.
 A reasonable adjustment is a measure or action taken to assist all students to participate in their education on the same basis as their peers.
 Reasonable adjustments will be made for students with disabilities through the Student Support Group processes in consultation with the student, their parents or carers, their teachers and if appropriate, their treating practitioners.
-From 2022 onwards, TC is employing a Leading Teacher – Learning Supports, to manage the broader learning programs of students with additional needs within the TC context.
-This role aims to empower TC students with additional learning needs to claim greater agency over their own educational experiences, and will work with staff in removing potential barriers to education, which students with additional learning needs might experience.
+Templestowe College has a Leading Teacher – Integration to manage the broader learning programs of students with additional needs within the Templestowe College context.
+This role helps to empower Templestowe College students with additional learning needs to claim greater agency over their own educational experiences, and they will work with staff in removing potential barriers to education, which students with additional learning needs might experience.

 Student Wellbeing and engagement stategies

-TC realises our vision and philosophy through a range of evidenced-based initiatives that seek to challenge the old paradigm of education.
-All students individualise their educational program to meet their needs and are given the opportunity to flourish during their time at TC.
+Templestowe College realises our vision and philosophy through a range of evidenced-based initiatives that seek to challenge the old paradigm of education.
+All students individualise their educational program to meet their needs and are given the opportunity to flourish during their time at Templestowe College.
 Individual programs are developed collaboratively between the school, student and parents/carers.
 We recognise that all students need support in varying degrees to realise their dreams.
-The TC community is committed to continuing our positive relationships and ensuring a positive and productive learning environment for all.
+The Templestowe College community is committed to continuing our positive relationships and ensuring a positive and productive learning environment for all.
 These strategies have been developed to ensure that no student slips through the cracks and are given every opportunity to engage and succeed in a suitable pathway.

 Templestowe College has developed a range of strategies to promote student wellbeing, student engagement, positive behaviour, an inclusive and safe environment and respectful relationships for all students in our school.
 We recognise the importance of student friendships and peer support in helping children and students feel safe and less isolated.
 We acknowledge that some students may need extra social, emotional or educational support at school, and that the needs of students will change over time as they grow and learn.